YDJ-FE/ts-react-vite_or_webpack/README.md

 ## server

-We do not use any mock tools(Anyway, you can use the data format from server response to achieve it!), all data interaction depends on [a real node service with mongodb](https://github.com/jackple/showcase).
+We do not use any mock tools(Anyway, you can use the data format from server response to achieve it!), all data interaction depends on [a real node service with nest and mongodb](https://github.com/jackple/showcase).
 Integration is in our future plan!
 We will make sure that you still can fully separate client and server side. 😁😁😁

 ## characteristics/packages